zqfeng/IDS-ADR/References-reading-list-html.md

 What follows is a pretty exhaustive list (we don’t expect course participants to read everything on here\!), so a good place to start are the **course texts**.
-We now run the course using R. However we have run the course covering both R (<https://www.r-project.org/>) and Stata (<https://www.stata.com/>), so we have course texts listed for both programs.
+We now run the course using R. However we have previously run the course covering both R (<https://www.r-project.org/>) and Stata (<https://www.stata.com/>), so we have course texts listed for both programs.

 Much of the **R** material in the course was based on Grolemund and